1947 flying disc craze: Weather balloons, pranks, and hoaxes

 On July 8, United Press reported that Soviet Vice Counsel Eugene Tunantzev denied responsibility for the discs, saying that "Russia respects the sovereignty of all governments and by no stretch of the imagination would use another country for a proving ground."
-American officials agreed, dismissing speculation that the discs might be 'secret weapons of use in bacteriological warfare'. $1,000 rewards were offered in three different parts of the country: in Los Angeles, the "World Inventors' Exposition" announced a $1,000 reward for 'flying disc' by the end of the week.
+American officials agreed, dismissing speculation that the discs might be 'secret weapons of use in bacteriological warfare'. $1,000 rewards were offered in three different parts of the country: in Los Angeles, the "World Inventors' Exposition" announced a $1,000 reward for a 'flying disc' by the end of the week.
 Similar rewards were offered by entrepreneur E.J.
 Culligan of Northbrook Illinois and the Spokane Athletic Round Table, described as a 'group of gagsters'.
-On July 8, paper reported comments by White House press secretary Charles G. Ross who jokingly shared a telegram from a professional juggler who reported the "saucers" were things used in his act that "got out of hand".
+On July 8, papers ran comments by White House press secretary Charles G. Ross who jokingly shared a telegram from a professional juggler who reported the "saucers" were things used in his act that "got out of hand".
 Pulitzer-prize winning journalist Hal Boyle authored a satirical report from inside a flying saucer.

-On July 8, it was reported that Norman Hargrave reported finding a object containing the inscription "Military secret of the United States of America".
+On July 8, it was reported that Norman Hargrave reported finding an object containing the inscription "Military secret of the United States of America".
 Another unsubstantiated story was circulated of a disc being recovered on the Texas Gulf coast.
 Flying disc reports spread to Sydney, Australia, Johannesburg, South Africa, and Copenhagen, Denmark.
 Sightings were reported in Saanich, B.C.
 In Victoria, B.C., a palm-sized disc was photographed and turned over to police by Arthur Morfitt, who said the disc landed near him.

 By July 8, reports had spread to 41 states.
 Science-fiction author and Fortean R. DeWitt Miller compared the current craze to 19th-century folklore, speculating the discs were either a new weapon, interplanetary, or else "things out of other dimensions of time and space".
 Newspaper and radio firebrand Walter Winchell cited DeWitt's book "Forgotten Mysteries", highlighting three 19th-century reports that Winchell alleged were similar to the ongoing disc craze.

 Tobacco salesman Lloyd Bennet, of Oelwein, Iowa, claimed to have found a 6.5-inch diameter disc in his front yard.
 Frances Adams of Austin similarly recovered a disc which was photographed and publicized.
 F.G.
 'Happy' Harston, a Shreveport auto salesman, recovered a 16-inch aluminum disc thrown by pranksters.
 Thomas W. Wilson, also of Shreveport, chased a "disc" which was revealed to be a balloon.

 John Caldwell, of Austin TX, reported seeing a disc and also shared having seen a mysterious aircraft 57 years prior; Caldwell dismissed both as illusions.
 On July 8, celebrity Orson Welles publicly denied any connection to the flying discs, saying "I scared the shirts off Americans once.
 That was enough."

 Media reported on rumors that a disc had crashed near Lancaster, CA, setting fifteen or 20 tree afire; ranch owner Fritz Godde denied the reports.

 Media compared the ongoing craze to the unexplained fireballs reported in May and June 1945 over Japan, beginning with the May 23 night raid of Tokyo.